meks007/sickbeard_mp4_automator/README.md

   * `meks-same-vcodec-copy = False` - (True|False) - Allow copying of a video stream if input and output codec is the same, check *Finer grained conrol of codec processing*
   * `meks-same-acodec-copy = False` - (True|False) - Same as for video, but for audio streams, check *Finer grained control of codec processing*
   * `meks-aac-adtstoasc = False` - (True|False) - Convert AAC ADTS streams to ASC, even if the stream is set to be copied.
-  * `meks-transcode-ignore-names = sample,trailer` - (List of file name parts, seperated by ,) - File names to ignore during *Recursive mass-processing*
-  * `meks-transcode-ignore-size = 50000000` - (Float) - File sizes in bytes to ignore during *Recursive mass-processing*
 * Encoding / H.264 - see *h264 Preset and Quality*
   * `meks-video-quality = 23` - (Integer) - Enable quality-based transcoding
   * `meks-h264-preset = fast` - (String) - Specify the H.264 encoding preset
 * Encoding / H.264 / QSV - see *h264 QSV changes*
   * `meks-qsv-lookahead = 0` - (Integer) - Enable the Look Ahead rate control method using the specified value
+* Batch processing - see *Recursive mass-processing*
+  * `meks-transcode-ignore-names = sample,trailer` - (List of file name parts, seperated by ,) - File names to ignore during *Recursive mass-processing*
+  * `meks-transcode-ignore-size = 50000000` - (Float) - File sizes in bytes to ignore during *Recursive mass-processing*
 * Staging:
   * `meks-staging = True` - (True|False) - Enables staged transcoding, check *Staging* below for more information
   * `meks-staging-extension = part` - (String) - Extension to add to files during transcoding-stage